jsam2412/DotNetCoreSample/README.md

 Step 2: Build docker image:

-Go to src folder and run below commands
+Go to src folder (where you have dockerfile) and run below commands

 docker build dotnetcoreapp .